 Who Has Access?

-Mapping neighbourhood equity in Waterloo Region
+Mapping neighbourhood services in Waterloo Region

 As Waterloo Region grows to One Million Neighbours in the next few decades, how can we build toward a future that is inclusive, resilient, and abundant for all?